 This method is the most technical way of valuing a business.
-It depends heavily upon assumptions about long-term business conditions.
+It depends heavily on assumptions about long-term business conditions.

-- Discounted cash flow relies on confidence about the long-term prospects for the business.
+- A discounted cash flow valuation relies on confidence about the business's long-term prospects.

 - For example, a water company with a local monopoly might expect relatively predictable cash flows.

-- Cash flows are forecast several years into the future, plus a residual value at the end of the forecasting period.
+- Cash flow is forecast several years into the future, plus a residual value at the end of the forecasting period.

-- The value today of each future cash flow is calculated using a discount rate which takes account of the risk and the time value of money. (£1 received today is worth more than £1 received in a year's time.)
+- The value today of future cash flow is calculated using a discount rate which takes account of the risks and the time value of money. (£1 received today is worth more than £1 received in a year's time.)